 Much will now depend on the manner in which the results of the Round are implemented, and the speed with which this implementation is executed.
-Pakistan believes that his implementation should start from 1 January 1995.
+Pakistan believes that this implementation should start from 1 January 1995.
 We also hope that none of us will yield to the temptation of twisting the new rules to serve narrow protectionist purposes.
 Of course, this will involve sacrifices for each one of our countries, but these sacrifices will have to be made in an endeavour that is for the benefit of all.

-While sounding these notes of caution, nothing should diminish our happiness in joining meeting in celebrating the conclusion of the Round.
+While sounding these notes of caution, nothing should diminish our happiness in joining all those present or represented at this historic meeting in celebrating the conclusion of the Round.
 There is the promise of a new beginning here, with a universal organization in which we look forward to see China also occupy its right place.
 Let us all voice our hope and confidence that this heralds an area of progress and prosperity for all peoples.